-Looking for things to do in New York City?
+Looking for fun things to do in NYC?

 The most populous city in the United States, and the most photographed city in the world, New York is home to dozens of internationally recognized iconic sites and attractions.
 From the world-class museums and shops, to the towering skyscrapers of Midtown Manhattan… from the neon and glitz of Times Square, to the lush and leafy lawns of Central Park… there’s something for everyone in New York.

 With all of these tantalizing options, it can be overwhelming to plan a trip to New York City.
 But instead of trying to see and do it all, we recommend you put these 25 sites at the top of your NYC attraction to-do list…

 An international landmark, Art Deco masterpiece, and the world’s tallest building for nearly 40 years, the Empire State Building is a 102-story skyscraper located in Midtown Manhattan, New York City, on 5th Ave. between West 33rd and 34th Streets.
 With nearly 4 million visitors a year, it's also one of New York City's most popular attractions.

 Once an abandoned elevated railway track overgrown with weeds, the High Line is now a 1.5-mile long city park teeming with native grasses, trees and shrubs.
 Located on Manhattan's West Side, the High Line attracts more than 5 million visitors each year to the previously run-down neighborhoods of the Meatpacking District.